NZAVS joined forces with the Humane Society International (HSI) for the Be Cruelty-Free campaign.

 More than 500 cosmetics companies around the world are 100% cruelty free and do not support cosmetics testing on animals.
 Rovie, The Cruelty Free Shop.
 Living Nature and Elf are just a few of our favourites!
 Below are some of the products and companies that we promoted to our supporters.

-Eve Flynn, BCF supporter modeled:
+Eve Flynn, BCF supporter modelled:

 -Mineral foundation, blush (mere magic) and eye shadow (purple haze) by Ro-Vie Mineral Cosmetics

--Vegan mineral pencil, vegan lip stix (Sunset) from the Cruelty Free Shop
+-Vegan mineral pencil, vegan lip stix (Sunset) from the Cruelty-Free Shop

 -Lipstick (Summer rain) by Living Nature

 -Cream eyeliner, eyebrow kit and lengthening and defining mascara by e.l.f.
 Cosmetics